frikkfossdal/Vespidae/developLog/README.md

 ![](./img/infill_working.webp)

 I did a quick test on clank.
 There still is something weird going on in my gcode.
 Its on the first move if its doing toolchange and the machine doest have toolchange.
 Add sensitity for this.

 I need a way to separate different types of Extrusion-actions I think.
 I want the additive solver to be able to for example sort actions that are shells from actions that are infill.
 Ok I added a new enumeration to the VespidaeTool namespace.
 The Extrude Action class tags each action with a ExtudeType enumeration like `infill` or `shell`.

 Again grouping seems to be a reasonable thing to have in this setup.
 This will be first thing to investigate once im out of implementation hell.

 **TODOS:**

 - Option to ignore tool commands.
 Especially on the generic/move action component.
 - Add keep original to offset curve component.
 - Add fixed min value on infill component.
 If resolution is set to too low Rhino goes bonkers!
 - direction based infill.
 - Fixed that darn additive solver.

 Todays victory is the new infill component and putting it to use in a battery-ish-scenario.
 I think I understand more about what directions I should pull this in.
 More tomorrow.

 ![](./img/battery_infill_structure.webp)

+# 0405_2022

+Worked out the final bugs in the additve solver today.
+Learned a lot about linq queries.
+They are really neat.
+For example here is me filtering a layer first by tool then by what type of extrusion operation (wipe, shell, infill, etc):

+`var sortedLayer = layer.Value.OrderBy(l => l.tool).ThenBy(l => l.extType);`

+Here is another linq function for retrieving objects of specific actioin type and selecting that type (this sets the `var sortedLayer` to be of type `Extrude`).

+`var filteredActions = actions.Where(obj => obj.GetType() == typeof(Extrude)).Select(obj => obj as Extrude);`

+I did a couple of test run on the Clank and I feel tool swapping and ordering is pretty consisten now.
+I havent tried it with real extrusion but I think it should hold up.
+Hopefully doing a run on that tomorrow.

+Hopefully this should cover most of the concerns that Vinh raised last round.
+I think the next big moves would be to implement some way to group Actions together and have a solver that is sensitive to this.
+I'm adding this to the big to do.

+A take away so far in this project is how important control of ordering is.
+The new solver does some of these automatic and I'm curious about how much of this control Vinh wants to take back.
+On top of ordering, visualizing the order and make it understandable is important.
+I dont think I'm handling this in a really good way yet, but so far using grasshoppers list component together with vespidaes expose action component seems to do the trick.